John Henry Dale, Private 2074, 1/7th Battalion, Cheshire Regiment

 Killed in action 10th August 1915 in Gallipoli, aged 26

-On 29th November 1913, John married Alice Cartwright at St. Georges Church, Macclesfield.
+John married Alice Cartwright at St. Georges Church, Sutton, Macclesfield on 29th November 1913.

 John was already a member of the 7th Battalion (Territorial Force), Cheshire Regiment, when war was declared in August 1914.